Imagine a world where you could get feedback on that dreaded assessment you’ve been putting off.

 The REALLY amazing, almost too good to be true, service offered by Academic Learning Support is providing feedback on your assessments.

-You can submit your draft assessment or assessment outline online and a learning adviser will reply within 24 hours (during the week) with a response.
+You can submit your draft assessment or assessment outline online and a learning advisor will reply within 24 hours (during the week) with a response.
 E-consult also operates all year round, so if you’re thinking about winter or summer school you can use it then as well.
+All you need to do is make an e-Consult appointment via CareerHub to secure a place in the queue and submit a sample of draft material.

 “The thing about e-consult is we obviously can’t tell you whether you’ve answered the question, but we can look at the assignment question and see whether you’re hitting the right notes, see whether you’re hitting the target areas of the question, and tell you whether you’re writing paragraphs that match up with the things in the question.
 So we can tell you whether you might have accidentally missed out an entire part of a question, or gone too far perhaps!” said Ms Hillier.